Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Duality with coefficients in -motives

 \section{Duality with coefficients in $1$-motives}

 Next we treat the case of coefficients in $1$-motives.
 We only formulate and prove the duality, without giving its full description.
-Let $M = [L \to G]$ be a $1$-motive over $K$ in the sense of Deligne, where $L$ is a finite free \'etale group placed in degree $-1$ and $G$ a semi-abelian variety.
+Let $M = [Y \to G]$ be a $1$-motive over $K$ in the sense of Deligne, where $Y$ is a lattice placed in degree $-1$ and $G$ a semi-abelian variety.
 We can naturally regard $M$ as an object in $D(K_{\fppf})$ and hence in $D(K_{\fppf} / k^{\ind\rat}_{\et})$.
-We calculate $R \alg{\Gamma}(M)$ by Proposition \ref{prop: cohomology of local fields}.
+We calculate $R \alg{\Gamma}(M)$ by \eqref{prop: cohomology of local fields}.
 Applying $R \alg{\Gamma}$ on $M$, we have a long exact sequence